sgaunet/httpfileserver/README.md

 A simple webserver in Golang to expose a directory by http.
 You can use the binary (releases) or the docker image (from scratch, it's a multi-arch image).

+There is a possibility to add a basic auth by defining environment variable :

+* HTTP_USER
+* HTTP_PASSWORD

 # Build

 This project is using :